swachchhakh/food-events-app/README.md

-# 🍽️ Food Events App
+# 🍽️ Food Event Meetup App

 A React Native mobile app that allows users to discover food-related events, RSVP, and engage through comments.
 Built with Firebase for real-time interaction and authentication.